webbdog28/ARMLab/readme.md

-#Azure Resource Manager Templates Hands-on Labs
+#Cincy Azure Bootcamp - Azure Resource Manager HOL
 These hands-on labs are designed to help you get familiar with Azure Resource Manager.

 #Prerequisites